 - Cindy Lee, WoCSHN

-5. Invite people of color and people of other underrepresented groups “to the table” AND make it hospitable for them to be there.
+5. Invite POC and people of other underrepresented groups "to the table" AND make it hospitable for them to be there.

 But the invitation isn’t enough if you aren’t creating a space that they are likely to feel comfortable being in.
 Be welcoming.
 Be accessible.
 Don’t use “insider” language or abbreviations.
 Don’t expect them to represent a whole group of people that they belong to.
 Don’t pry them to talk about their marginalized identities when they want to talk about another topic that they’re passionate about.

-6. Share resources with others who have similar missions as you.
+6. Share resources with others who have a similar mission as you.